meteor/meteor/content/writing-atmosphere-packages.md

 <h4 id="meteor-version-dependencies">Depending on Meteor version</h4>

-Note that the Meteor release version number is mostly a marketing artifact---the core Meteor packages themselves typically don't share this version number.
+Note that the Meteor release version number is mostly a marketing artifact - the core Meteor packages themselves typically don't share this version number.
 This means packages can only depend on specific versions of the packages inside a Meteor release, but can't depend on a specific release itself.
 We have a helpful shorthand api called [`api.versionsFrom`](http://docs.meteor.com/#/full/pack_versions) that handles this for you by automatically filling in package version numbers from a particular release:

 ```js
 // Use versions of core packages from Meteor 1.2.1